 “Watch, stand fast in the faith, be brave, be strong.
 Let all that you do be done with love” (1 Corinthians 16:13-14).

 Our responsibility: what 1 Corinthians means for us

 Paul’s instructions to the congregation at Corinth, given under inspiration from God, elaborate on many of the characteristics that true Christians should have.
 We can use this letter and others in the New Testament to help us identify where God’s truth is.

 We all have the responsibility to not just accept what we have always heard and to be careful about being swayed by engaging personalities who presume to speak for God.
 Look at Paul’s words carefully, think about what they mean and ask God to guide you to the truth—and eventually to everlasting life in the Kingdom of God.

-Read more about Paul and his letters in the section “Epistles of Paul.”
+Read more about Paul and his letters in the section “What Are the Pauline Epistles?”